Angular-Wave/angular.ts/src/filters/order-by.md

 Can be one of:

 Function: A getter function.
 This function will be called with each item as an argument and the return value will be used for sorting.
-string: An AngularJS expression.
+string: An AngularTS expression.
 This expression will be evaluated against each item and the result will be used for sorting.
 For example, use 'label' to sort by a property called label or 'label.substring(0, 3)' to sort by the first 3 characters of the label property.
 (The result of a constant expression is interpreted as a property name to be used for comparison.
 For example, use '"special name"' (note the extra pair of quotes) to sort by a property called special name.)
 An expression can be optionally prefixed with + or - to control the sorting direction, ascending or descending.
 For example, '+label' or '-label'.
 If no property is provided, (e.g., '+' or '-'), the collection element itself is used in comparisons.
 Array: An array of function and/or string predicates.
 If a predicate cannot determine the relative order of two items, the next predicate is used as a tie-breaker.